Why Cleveland? Because Cleveland rocks. See why Cleveland is the premiere place for engineering:

 Because there’s no better place to collaborate with so many leaders of industry and health care.
 From NASA Glenn Research Center and Parker Hannifin to Cleveland Clinic and University

-Hospitals Case Medical Center, our faculty and students work and mingle with some of the brightest minds in the corporate and private sectors.
+Hospitals Case Medical Center, our faculty and students work and mingle with some of the brightest minds in the public and private sectors.
 (Learn more about our corporate partnerships.)

 And Forbes isn't the only one taking note of Cleveland.
 The New York Times named Cleveland among its '52 Places to Go in 2015,' as did Travel and Leisure.

 Because Cleveland is all about innovation and entrepreneurship.
-Opening in the 50,000-square-foot Richey-Mixon Building in the fall 2015, Case Western Reserve's think[box] will be one of the world's largest university-based invention centers.
+Opening in the 50,000-square-foot Richey-Mixon Building in the fall of 2015, Case Western Reserve's think[box] will be one of the world's largest university-based invention centers.
 Included in the ecosystem of innovation is Blackstone LaunchPad, a campus resource that gives students all the business advice they need to turn their product ideas into startup companies.
-Plus regional resources like JumpStart, Nortech and Bad Girl Ventures make Cleveland THE destination for entrepreneurs.
+Plus regional resources like the Cleveland Health-Tech Corridor, JumpStart, Nortech and Bad Girl Ventures make Cleveland THE destination for entrepreneurs.

 Because Cleveland makes.
 In fact, Make magazine named Cleveland "The New Maker City."
 And Popular Mechanics, as part of its Startup City Project, named Cleveland one of the best startup cities and an "innovation hub":